dermothethird/Microsoft-Movie-Studios-Project/README.md

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](./final_project.ipynb) or our [presentation](./DS_Project_Presentation.pdf).
+Please review our full analysis in [our Jupyter Notebook](./final_project.ipynb) or our [presentation](./Microsoft_Movie_Studios_Presentation.pdf).

 For any additional questions, please contact **Dermot O'Brien, & dermot.obri@gmail.com, Ziyuan Wang & zywang1994@gmail.com**

 ## Repository Structure

 ```
 ├── README.md                                   <- The top-level README for reviewers of this project
 ├── final_project.ipynb                         <- Narrative documentation of analysis in Jupyter notebook
-├── Presentation.pdf                    <- PDF version of project presentation
+├── Microsoft_Movie_Studios_Presentation.pdf    <- PDF version of project presentation
 └── images                                      <- images folder used for project
 └── zippedData                                  <- data folder used for project
 ```